Health & Shared Responsibility

 No. At this time, UTSA cannot mandate these safety measures based on Governor Abbott’s executive order GA-38.Permalink

-What are UTSA’s plans if there is another variant and surge later in the Fall semester?
+What are UTSA’s plans if there is another variant and surge later in the semester?

 The Public Health Task Force along with senior leadership are monitoring various sources and disease modeling daily.
 They will determine next steps should the county's risk level shifts to a critical level.Permalink

-Is there consideration of going online around Thanksgiving to proactively prevent spread, since people are more likely to travel for the holidays?
+Is there consideration of going online around holidays to proactively prevent spread, since people are more likely to travel?

 What can I do if my roommate is unvaccinated?